Since our inception, CFBMC has collaborated with other community organizations to leverage resources and address critical community needs.

 This year, the Community Foundation is partnering with the United Way on early childhood education, COVID-19 task forces & relief grants, and as conveners and facilitators to advance collaboration around the issues of homelessness and housing insecurity.

 Nonprofit Alliance of Monroe County

 The Nonprofit Alliance of Monroe County enriches the local community by strengthening the nonprofit sector through communication, collaboration, professional development, and outreach.
 It is supported and staffed by United Way of Monroe County, the City of Bloomington, and the Community Foundation of Bloomington and Monroe County.
 NPA hosts a website, publishes a regular e-newsletter, organizes a couple networking events, and supports monthly gatherings of professionals and key volunteers in outreach, development, and advocacy so they can share best practices and challenges.

 City of Bloomington

-The annual Be More Awards honor and applaud the significant contribution volunteers makes to the health and well-being of our community.
-Each recipient receives a $500 check from the Community Foundation for the charity of their choosing.
+The annual City of Bloomington Volunteer Network Be More Awards honor and applaud the significant contribution volunteers makes to the health and well-being of our community.
+Recipients receive checks from the Community Foundation for the charity of their choosing.